The ERA of FOLE: Foundation: Abstract

 \section{Abstract}

-This paper discusses the representation of ontologies in the first-order logical environment {\ttfamily FOLE} (Kent~\cite{kent:iccs2013}).
-An ontology defines the primitives with which to model the knowledge resources for a community of discourse (Gruber~\cite{gruber:eds2009}).
-These primitives, consisting of classes, relationships and properties, are represented by the entity-relationship-attribute {\ttfamily ERA} data model (Chen~\cite{chen:76}).
+This paper discusses the representation of ontologies in the first-order logical environment {\ttfamily FOLE}.
+An ontology defines the primitives with which to model the knowledge resources for a community of discourse.
+These primitives consist of classes, relationships and properties.
 An ontology uses formal axioms to constrain the interpretation of these primitives.
 In short, an ontology specifies a logical theory.
-This paper is the first in a series of three papers that provide a rigorous mathematical representation for the {\ttfamily ERA} data model in particular, and ontologies in general, within the first-order logical environment {\ttfamily FOLE}.
-The first two papers show how {\ttfamily FOLE} represents the formalism and semantics of (many-sorted) first-order logic in a classification form corresponding to ideas discussed in the Information Flow Framework (IFF~\cite{iff}).
-In particular, this first paper provides a \emph{foundation} that connects elements of the {\ttfamily ERA} data model with components of the first-order logical environment {\ttfamily FOLE}, and the second paper (Kent~\cite{kent:fole:era:supstruc}) provides a \emph{superstructure} that extends {\ttfamily FOLE} to the formalisms of first-order logic.
-The third paper (Kent~\cite{kent:fole:era:interp}) defines an \emph{interpretation} of {\ttfamily FOLE} in terms of the transformational passage, first described in Kent~\cite{kent:iccs2013}, from the classification form of first-order logic to an equivalent interpretation form, thereby defining the formalism and semantics of first-order logical/relational database systems (Kent~\cite{kent:db:sem}).
-The {\ttfamily FOLE} representation follows a conceptual structures approach, that is completely compatible with formal concept analysis (Ganter and Wille~\cite{ganter:wille:99}) and information flow (Barwise and Seligman~\cite{barwise:seligman:97}). \keywords{entity, attribute, relationship, schema, universe, structure.}
+This paper continues the discussion of the representation and interpretation of ontologies in the first-order logical environment {\ttfamily FOLE}.
+The formalism and semantics of (many-sorted) first-order logic can be developed in both a \emph{classification form} and an \emph{interpretation form}.
+Two papers, the current paper, defining the concept of a structure, and ``The {\ttfamily ERA} of {\ttfamily FOLE}: Superstructure'', defining the concept of a sound logic, represent the \emph{classification form}, corresponding to ideas discussed in the ``Information Flow Framework''.
+Two papers, ``The {\ttfamily FOLE} Table'', defining the concept of a relational table, and ``The {\ttfamily FOLE} Database'', defining the concept of a relational database, represent the \emph{interpretation form}, expanding on material found in the paper ``Database Semantics''.
+Although the classification form follows the entity-relationship-attribute data model of Chen, the interpretation form incorporates the relational data model of Codd.
+A fifth paper ``{\ttfamily FOLE} Equivalence'' proves that the classification form is equivalent to the interpretation form.
+In general, the {\ttfamily FOLE} representation uses a conceptual structures approach, that is completely compatible with the theory of institutions, formal concept analysis and information flow. \keywords{entity, attribute, relationship, schema, universe, structure.}